datawire/ambassador-docs/docs/emissary/pre-release/about/faq.md

   service: localhost:8500
 ```

-For more information on the Mapping resource, see [Advanced Mapping Configuration](../../topics/using/mappings).
+For more information on the AmbassadorMapping resource, see [Advanced AmbassadorMapping Configuration](../../topics/using/ambassadormappings).

 ### How do I disable the default Admin mappings?